 Rather, I am like these sunflowers pictured above.
 I used to feel great shame enjoying them as a child.
 They aren’t grand, right?
 They are not fragrant roses or delicate bluebonnets or wispy alyssums, blooming in the cool early morning.

 Sunflowers are communal.
-They grow in packs.
-They thrive together.
-They lift each other up, and in the wind, their radiant heads dance together and we stand in wonder at such beauty in the midst of the harshness of summer weather.
+They grow in packs and thrive together and lift each other up, and in the wind, their radiant yellow heads dance together as we stand in breathless wonder at such beauty in the midst of the harshness of summer heat.

-As a writer and therapist and human, I encourage you to find people who will let you be you, in all your neediness and imperfection, in all your challenges and weirdness.
-The people who allow you to be fully yourself and love and accept you are like gold coins scattered along life’s paths, like these sunflowers.
+As a writer and therapist, please find the people who will let you be you, in all your neediness and imperfection, in all your challenges and weirdness.
+The people who allow you to be fully yourself, who love and accept you as you are are like gold coins scattered along life’s paths, like these delicious and dreamy sunflowers.

-Please remember it is good to cry and receive love.
-It is important to have your worth affirmed by others, and it is equally crucial to find time alone to have your worth affirmed by the Divine who is the author and source of all wisdom and love and compassion.
+Please remember it is a holy thing to cry and receive love but also it is important to have your worth affirmed by others too.
+Most especially it is equally crucial to find time alone to have your worth affirmed by the Divine who is the author and source of all wisdom and love and compassion.